rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 # Millennialism

-Millennialism (or Chiliasm) is a [modern view](index.md) concerning a future utopian period, usually a thousand years (literal *millennium*).
+Millennialism is a [modern view](index.md) about a future utopian period, usually a thousand years (a literal *millennium*).
-This is a view in modern Christian denominations (especially in the west).
+This is a common view in modern Christian denominations (especially in the west).
 We also see echoes of millennialism through western culture, from the supposed "Third Reich" in Nazi Germany to various new age and transcendental utopian movements (e.g., the *age of Aquarius*).
-To be clear, these are not [ancient views](../ancient-views/index.md) although there were traces of chiliastic ideology in the ancient world.
+To be clear, these are not [ancient views](../ancient-views/index.md) although there were traces of this ideology in the ancient world.

 ## χίλια ἔτη (chilia etē)

 Literally, *thousand years*, hence millennialism is also known as *chiliasm* (pronounced kĭl′ē-ăz″əm) from the Greek "chilia" (thousand).
 Chiliastic views originated in the western scholastic period from interpretations of Revelation 20:1-10 (Apokalypsis).
-You'll notice **τὰ χίλια ἔτη** (the thousand years) several times in the original Greek Apokalypsis 20:1-10 (Revelation 20:1-10),
+You'll notice **τὰ χίλια ἔτη** (the thousand years) several times in the original Greek in Apokalypsis 20:1-10 (Revelation 20:1-10),

 ??? quote "Ἀποκάλυψις (Apokalypsis) 20:1-10"